Port.1.jpg

 My interest in painting the outback also lead me to a four week residency on a Bush Heritage Australia property in northeast South Australia during 2004.
 This was my longest period of actually working continuously in a specific remote landscape.

 In late November 2007 I badly injured my right shoulder.
-Unfortunately the damage to the shoulder was much worse than originally diagnosed and the rehab’ was greatly extended.
 Painting at an easel was out of the question so I started experimenting using my left hand.
 I complete a large body of works on paper and canvas, inspired by the local area along the Yarra River between Abbotsford, Kew and Fairfield.
 The change in style has subsequently carried through into (much of) my more recent paintings.

 In all my years painting I have referenced and explored our notion of beauty: our meanings of and how it has been applied, and how we state and determine this through a personal rating system.
 Not every painting carries this as it main theme but it always lies close by.